Mobile internet access in Europe and OECD countries — over 100x price difference inside the EU

 Mobile internet access is the prime fuel of the “mobile-first and cloud-first” world.
 Competitively priced, anytime, anywhere mobile internet access is an essential input to all data-volume heavy mobile cloud storage, cloud computing and media streaming applications.

-Scroll down this page to browse interactive charts benchmarking the competitiveness (prices, performance, consumption, adoption) of mobile internet access across countries.
+Scroll down this page to browse interactive charts benchmarking the competitiveness (prices, data caps, performance, consumption, adoption, zero-rating) of mobile internet access across countries.
 Click the map, the chart data points or the buttons on the left and right hand side to load the page of a specific operator group or country.

 to its premium subscribers.
 The research notes are focusing on the intersection of market, radio spectrum, technology, competition and vertical integration aspects of mobile internet access.